In this article, you’ll find out how to get DipTrans past papers for the IoLET Diploma in Translation exam.

 IoLET Affiliate membership will give you free access to a few past papers and examiner reports.
 It costs £25 a year and is compulsory if you want to sit the Diploma in Translation exam.

 DipTrans exam texts are edited versions of texts taken from the real world, e.g. from newspapers.
 As an IoLET affiliate member, you also get a PDF listing the source texts from recent DipTrans exams.
-For Spanish to English, you can currently get titles and links for the 2013, 2014, 2015 and 2016 exams.

 Finally, you also get the PDF from a 2008 Spanish-to-English language seminar.
 It includes a General paper and a Business paper from the 2007 Diploma in Translation exam.
 There is also an analysis of each one.
 It also contains lots of useful guidance for candidates.

 2. Buy DipTrans past papers and examiner reports from the CIoL using the order form

 Towards the end of this page on the IoL website you’ll find order forms for DipTrans past papers.
 They let you order DipTrans examiner reports and past papers without paying for affiliate membership.
 For Spanish to English, you can currently buy examiner reports from 2015 and 2016.
 Each full report costs £10 plus postage.
 DipTrans past papers are available from 2009, 2010 and 2012, at £10 plus postage.

 Getting Diploma in Translation past papers through a DipTrans preparation course